omegasenior/topbiketoursportugal/content/pages/bike-hollidays/index.en.md

   **QUALIFICATION OF COURSE**

-  * **Easy:** the land of good tread It mainly road or dirt roads;  _Terrain mostly flat stages with daily distances of up to 50km._
+  * **Easy:** _Terrain mostly flat stages with daily distances of up to 50 km.
+  Inexperiente level_

+  * _**Easy to moderate**: Terrain mostly flat stages with daily distances between 50 km and 75 km, with some short climbs in 30% in the whole route.
+For Inexperiente cyclist with some fitness preparation._

+  * _**Moderated:** Terrain can be in dirt roads or trails;_  Terrain mostly flat with daily stages between 50km and 75km _with some short climbs in 40% in the whole route.
+For cyclist with fitness preparation._

-  * _**Moderated:** Mainly dirt roads or trails;_  Terrain mostly flat with daily stages between 40km and 70km or mountainous terrain with average positive slope up to 4%.
+  * _**Moderated to hard:** Terrain can be in dirt roads or trails;_  Terrain mostly flat with daily stages between 50km and 75km _with moderate climbs in 60% in the whole route.
+For cyclist with fitness preparation that want to challange themselves._

-  * **Hard:** Land of the floor mainly be dirt roads and tracks with ditches and stones; * Terrain mountainous with daily steps above 50 and positive average slope greater than 4%.
+  * **Hard:** T_errain can be in dirt roads or trails;_  Terrain mostly flat with daily stages between 50km and 100km _with sstrong climbs in 60% in the whole route.
+For Experienced cyclists_

   **NOTES:**